tomasnr13/FEUP-ESOF/README.md

 ### Product Vision

-For UP students who need to plan group schedules,
+For UP students who need to plan groups,
 The Uni Workluster is a mobile app
 That allows the easy creation of groups and overlapping of schedules between students.
 Unlike SIGARRA, our product is user and mobile friendly.